HL7/fhir-gender-harmony/input/pagecontent/model.md

 or Gender (RSG), Name to Use (NtU), and Pronouns.

-With the exception of one addition (Recorded Sex or Gender attribute = type with datatype = code or constrained text, the model included) in this implementation guide is exactly in the published Gender Harmony Informative Specification.
+With the exception of one addition (Recorded Sex or Gender attribute = type with datatype = code or constrained text), the model included in this implementation guide is exactly in the published Gender Harmony Informative Specification.
 The addition was made to clarify and cover the original intent of Record Sex or Gender, including the ability to